Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 Another perspective is to define a domain of natural adversarial examples in which to optimize.
 This may be more effective in concrete manufacturing.
 Hu~\etal~\cite{hu2023physically} use discrete distribution on template colors and Voronoi diagram, implemented as the smoothed color distribution, to model the camouflage clothing, and perform the optimization on the distribution to generate adversarial camouflage.
 As a general solution, Gumbel softmax technique is used to tackle the problem of non-differentiable optimization space caused by discrete distributions.

-\ding{183} \textbf{Generative model-based methods.} Deep generative methods aim to learn the distribution sampling function, or neural network, from the given dataset and can be used as an effective method for generating natural adversarial examples.
-The advantage of generative models over optimization-based methods is that they reduce the difficulty of defining optimization objectives in conjunction with the learned data distribution.
+\ding{183} \textbf{Generative model-oriented methods.} Deep generative methods aim to learn the distribution sampling function, or neural network, from the given dataset and can be used as an effective method for generating natural adversarial examples.
+The advantage of generative models is that they reduce the difficulty of defining optimization objectives in conjunction with the learned data distribution.
 In general, the generative method can be formulated as:

-where $x\sim P_{real}$ are real data sampled from the training dataset, $P_{adv}$ is the distribution generated by the attack model $G_{\theta}(P_{real})$, and $\mathcal D(\cdot, \cdot)$ is the pre-defined (in VAE models) or adversarially learned (in GAN models) distance metric.
+where $x\sim P_{real}$ are real data sampled from the training dataset, $P_{adv}$ is the distribution generated by the attack model $G_{\theta}(P_{real})$, and $\mathcal D(\cdot, \cdot)$ is the pre-defined(in VAE models) or adversarially learned (in GAN models) distance metric.
 Specifically, $\mathcal D(x, y) = - \log(D_{\theta}(x)) - \log(1 - D_{\theta}(y))$ in the vanilla GAN, where $D_{\theta}(\cdot)$ is the adversarially trained discriminator network.